Should I use mouthwash?

 How to Use Mouthwash

-Pour the recommended amount in a small cup.
+Measure the recommended amount into a small cup.

-Empty the cup into your mouth.
-Do not dilute the solution with water.
+Pour it into your mouth—do not dilute with water.

 While not a replacement for other healthy habits such as brushing or flossing, using therapeutic mouthwash twice a day every day can provide anti-cavity, germ-killing or plaque-prevention benefits.

-If you are looking for a dentist near you in The Woodlands or Spring, book an appointment at WoodSprings Dentistry to make sure that you are getting the most out of your oral care routine.
+If you are looking for a dentist near you in The Woodlands, Spring, or Creekside Park, book an appointment at WoodSprings Dentistry to make sure that you are getting the most out of your oral care routine.

 Please note that the use of mouthwash is not recommended for children under the age of 6 unless recommended by a dentist.